AlonsoApp/PixT3/README.md

 ```

 ### Flags
-- `--model_to_load_path`: You can use one of the [already trained PixT3 checkpoints](https://storage.googleapis.com/pixt3/models.tar.gz) our you can set the path to your own trained ones.
+- `--model_to_load_path`: You can use one of the [already trained PixT3 checkpoints](https://storage.googleapis.com/pixt3/models.tar.gz) our you can set the path to any other trained one.
 - `--image_dir`: For ToTTo use `./data/ToTTo/img/SETTING_DIR/`.
 For Logic2Text `./data/ToTTo/img/SETTING_DIR/`.
 - `--dataset_dir`: For ToTTo use `./data/ToTTo/`.
 For Logic2Text `/data/Logic2Text`.
 - `--mode`: For dev set use `"dev"`..
 For text set use `"test"`.

 ### Examples
-Here are some examples to perform dev-set inference in different settings and datasets:
+Here are some examples to perform inference in different settings and datasets for the dev set:

 #### TControl
 ```